NLeSC/HEEM-dataset/README.md

 They are written in Dutch.

 ## labels
 This directory contains JSON objects specifying mappings and clusterings.
 * bodyParts: mapping between words for body parts used in the texts and body part categories (in English).
-For example, the words _hooft_,_kop_, and _hoofd_ belong to category **head**.
+For example, the words _hooft_, _kop_, and _hoofd_ belong to category **head**.
 * HEEM clusters: clustering of HEEM labels into broader classes of emotions
 * PosNeg: clustering of  HEEM labels into 2 classes of emotions (postive and negative)
-* heemLabels and heemModifiers: translations of the Dutch HEEM labels and modifiers to English.The English labels are used in the naf-files.
+* heemLabels and heemModifiers: translations of the Dutch HEEM labels and modifiers to English.
+The English labels are used in the naf-files.

 ## lexicon
 The lexicon contains the annotated words and multiword expressions from the manually annotated corpus, their concepttypes (i.e. Emotion, Bodypart, Bodily process or Emotional Action) and the emotion(s) they evoke.
-The data is represented in xml following Lexical Markup Framework (LMF) guidelines which is teh ISO standard for for Natural Language Processing (NLP) lexicons.
+The data is represented in xml following Lexical Markup Framework (LMF) guidelines which is the ISO standard for for Natural Language Processing (NLP) lexicons.

 ## naf
 The `naf` directory contains the annotations and predicted labels in NAF-